digitalfondue/lavagna/src/main/stampo/doc/04-user-manual/04-03-board/04-03-03-card-menu.en.peb.md

 The operations available on the card menu are:

-* **Move card to column**: it will open a secondary menu, where it's possible to chose one of the available column, and move the card there.
+* **Move card to column**: it will open a secondary menu, where it's possible to choose one of the available columns, and move the card there.
 To return to the initial menu, click **Cancel**.
+* **Clone** it will open another secondary menu, where it’s possible to choose one of the available columns in the same project, and clone the card there.
+To return to the initial menu, click Cancel.
 * **Move to Archive**: archive the card
 * **Move to Backlog**: move the card to the board backlog
 * **Move to Trash**: move the card to the board trash bin